tdoug19/ENSE_352_Lab/Lab-4/Assembly_IO.md

 ### Port pins

-Earlier in the semester we discussed one of the benefits of the ARM architecture and the STM32F103B mincrocontroller is the ability to dynamically control power to the peripherals.
-In order to use these I/O lines you will need to first turn on the clocks for PORT A and PORT C.  Investigate the  APB2 peripheral clock enable register (RCC__APB2ENR)  in the Reference Manual to do this.
+Earlier in the semester we discussed one of the benefits of the ARM architecture and the STM32F103B microcontroller is the ability to dynamically control power to the peripherals.
+To use these I/O lines you will need to first turn on the clocks for PORT A and PORT C.  Investigate the  APB2 peripheral clock enable register (RCC__APB2ENR)  in the Reference Manual RM0008-rev21.pdf to do this.

 Now that you are providing a clocking source to your I/O lines you must configure the lines to support what is connected to them.
 Look at GPIOx_CRL.
 (Notice GPIO_x_CRH also).